One UI 8 Watch Update Finally Improves Galaxy Watch Experience

 The new tile layout also looks cleaner.
 Spacing feels more intentional, and information is easier to read at a glance.
 It might sound minor, but in everyday use, it makes the watch feel more practical.

-Samsung Health receives some meaningful additions with the One UI 8 Watch update.
+Samsung Health receives some of the biggest Samsung One UI 8 Watch features, with meaningful additions in the One UI 8 Watch update.
 One standout feature is medication tracking.
-With Medisafe, medications can be added manually or scanned, and reminders can be set so doses aren’t missed.
+With Medisafe, medications can be added manually or scanned, and reminders can be set so doses aren’t be missed.
 It may seem basic, but for anyone taking multiple medications daily, it can be genuinely helpful.

 There’s also a mindfulness section.
 Mood checks allow users to log how they’re feeling and what’s affecting their mood.
 Guided breathing exercises are included as well, designed for short moments of relaxation.
 All that’s needed is to wear the watch and follow the prompts.